Sidra246/ecommerce_business_analysis_sql_python/README.md

 12. Identify the cumulative sales per month for each year
 13. Calculate the year-over-year growth rate of total sales
 14. Retain the top 3 customers by total payment amount for each year (with visualization)
+15. Calculate the retention rate of customers, defined as the percentage of customers who make another purchase within 6 months of their first purchase.

 ---